 '''

+public static

 javax.realtime.POSIXSignal get(String name)

+Get the registered signal with the given name.

 Parameters

 name of the signal to get.

 Returns

 the registered signal with name or null.

-getId(String)
+get(int)

+Signature

+public static

+javax.realtime.POSIXSignal get(int id)

+Get the signal corresponding to a given id.

+Parameters

+id of a registered signal

+Returns

+the signal corresponding to id or null.

 '''

-Get the ID of a registered signal.